bertofurth/Seagate-Central-Tips/README.md

 ## Allow multiple users to access a Samba share
 By default, only the user who is the owner of a network share is allowed to access it.
-It might be useful for specific other users to be able to access particular shares.
+It might be useful for multiple users to be able to access particular shares.

 This can be accomplished by manually editing the text configuration